MaxEner/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is my first JS project!
+This is my first JS project